 Apple files a third lawsuit against Qualcomm

-Apple has filed yet another lawsuit against Qualcomm.
-The two companies were already at war in both the U.S. and in China,and now they’ll be going head to head in the U.K. According to reports, the U.K. lawsuit was actually filed in January, but it’s only now being noticed after being refiled.
+Apple filed yet another lawsuit against Qualcomm.
+The two companies were already at war in both the U.S. and in China and now they are head to head in the U.K. According to reports, the U.K. lawsuit was actually filed in January 2017, but it’s only now being noticed after being refiled.

 While we don’t yet know specifics about the new lawsuit, it does have something to do with patents and designs, according to a report from Bloomberg.
 It’s likely that it’s similar to the lawsuits Apple has filed in the U.S. and China.